 As time goes on, you’ll notice a self-transformation.
 Your desires will change and become more spiritually oriented.
 Things and values of the world will become of less and less interest and importance.
 You’ll become more kind and loving.
 More peace will be yours.
 You may also feel sensations in your heart region which is connected with or a doorway to the soul.
 You may become aware of spiritual gifts to serve others.
 All this and other positive changes are evidence of you becoming a new creature/creation (2 Cor 5:17), of having a heart change (spiritual heart transplant if you will), of moving toward the new birth that Jesus talked to Nicodemus about (John 3:3).
 It is a process that in due time will culminate in a full transformation into a divine being and a place in the Kingdom of God with never-ending opportunities for further growth in love, joy and closeness to your heavenly Father.

-A year ago, the same cactus plant also had an unprecedented number of flowers.
+A year ago, in 2021, the same dragon fruit plant also had an unprecedented number of flowers.
 It produced two flowers on New Year’s Day, then two again on February 1 and then, two sets of two flowers over two days at the end of February, on full-moon nights.
 The timing seemed more than a coincidence.
 It certainly was a very special start to the year.

-We don’t know what 2022 will bring with the world more immersed in the COVID pandemic than in the past two years, discrimination against the unvaccinated increasing, individual choices and freedoms rapidly eroding, media propagating misinformation and generating confusion, climate change causing weather, volcano and earthquake disasters around the world, tensions rising among nations, and more.
+We don’t know what 2022 will bring with the world more immersed in the COVID pandemic than in the past two years, discrimination against the unvaccinated increasing, individual choices and freedoms rapidly eroding, media propagating misinformation and generating confusion, climate and earth changes causing weather, volcano and earthquake disasters around the world, dangerous tensions rising among nations, increasing nuclear arsenal, and more.